murilobellatini/dialog2rasa/README.md

 The package includes automated tests that are run in two Continuous Integration workflows:

-- **PR Validation CI**: Tests are run on pull requests to ensure code quality and functionality before merging (more details [here](https://github.com/murilobellatini/dialog2rasa/blob/main/.github/workflows/pr-validation-ci.yml)).
+- **PR Validation**: Tests are run on pull requests to ensure code quality and functionality before merging (more details [here](https://github.com/murilobellatini/dialog2rasa/blob/main/.github/workflows/pr-validation-ci.yml)).
 - **Python Publish**: Upon merging, tests are run again before deployment to PyPI (more details [here](https://github.com/murilobellatini/dialog2rasa/blob/main/.github/workflows/python-publish.yml)).

 Please contribute by writing tests with `pytest` for your code changes to maintain functionality and reliability.